-Heartworm Diagnosis and Prevention: A Veterinary Authority Guide
+Heartworm Disease Diagnosis and Prevention: A Veterinary Authority Guide

 What is Heartworm Disease?

 Heartworm disease is caused by a parasitic nematode called *Dirofilaria immitis*.
-This parasite is mainly transmitted through the bites of infected mosquitoes.
+This parasite is mainly transmitted through the bite of infected mosquitoes.

-Adult worms mainly parasitize in the heart, pulmonary arteries, and related large blood vessels of dogs, cats, and other mammals.
+Adult worms mainly parasitize in the heart, pulmonary artery and related large blood vessels of dogs, cats and other mammals.
 The presence of worms can seriously damage the host's cardiovascular system and lungs, causing inflammatory reactions, leading to thickening of the vascular intima, vascular obstruction, pulmonary hypertension, and ultimately heart failure or even death.

 Canine Heartworm Disease